Nugine/simd/README.md

 Memory safety bugs and unsoundness issues are classified as critical bugs.
 They will be fixed as soon as possible.

-## Spoken Language

-This project accepts English or Chinese.
-All code, docs, PRs and issues should be written in English or Chinese.

 ## References

 This project contains multiple algorithms and implementations.
 Some of them are not original.
 We list the references here.